 Id.
-Of course, all illegal aliens are excludable in the sense in which the Supreme Court in Verdugo-Urquidez used that term.
+Of course, all illegal aliens are excludable in the sense in which this Court used that term in Verdugo-Urquidez.

-Contrary to plaintiffs' claim, Doc.
+Contrary to Plaintiffs' claim below, Doc.
 77 at 12, an entitlement of illegal aliens to the equal protection of the laws under the Fourteenth Amendment does not make them part of the people.
 The Fourteenth Amendment may give the right to equal protection to all persons physically present in a state, Plyler v.
 Doe, 457 U.S. 202, 212 (1982)-but that category includes, for example, foreign visitors, and obviously is broader than those to whom representation is afforded in the Constitution.
 The same is true for the right of due process, which the Fourteenth Amendment's text gives to "any person" regardless of location.
 U.S. CONST. amend.
 XIV, § 1.